 ‘Welfare Subjectivism, Valuing, and Desire’, Centre for Ethics, Law and Public Affairs, University of Warwick, 4 March 2014.

-I have participated in Nottingham’s Philosophy in Primary Schools project, which was hard work but fun.
+I have participated in Nottingham’s Philosophy in Primary Schools project.
 I also enjoy speaking at philosophy club meetings in local secondary schools, and would welcome invitations to do more of this.

-I am a member of the Ethics Committee of Helen and Douglas House, a fantastic hospice for children and young adults.
+For several years I was a member of the Ethics Committee of Helen and Douglas House, a fantastic hospice for children and young adults.